 This program is a planned interruption in a student's formal educational program.
 It is designed for full-time or part-time students in good academic standing.
 Students are not required to register or maintain active status while on a leave of absence.
 The leave does not apply toward degree time limits.
 If approved, a student may go on leave for a minimum of one complete semester, and no more than two semesters or one calendar year.
+A leave of absence in the Master of Arts in Teaching (MAT) program is limited to one semester.
+Any exception would be approved by the MAT program director.
 Leaves will not be granted retroactively.
-Permission for a leave of absence requires the approval of the advisor, the Program Director and the Vice President for Academic Affairs although the final decision for approving a LOA lies with the major or program in which the student is enrolled at the time of the application.
+Permission for a leave of absence requires the approval of the July 1, 2014 advisor, the Program Director and the Vice President for Academic Affairs or designee although the final decision for approving a LOA lies with the major or program in which the student is enrolled at the time of the application.
 Students should check with their major advisor or the Program Director BEFORE applying for the LOA to ascertain if their program allows students to apply for a LOA.
 If courses are to be taken at another institution during the leave of absence, the student must consult the Vice President for Academic Affairs to secure permission for transient study, and provide the Registrar's office with transcripts upon her return.
 Students who take a leave of absence will be subject to the guidelines and requirements of the academic catalog under the year in which they were first admitted to the college.